4undRaiser/NFT-Marketplace-tutorial/README.md

   }
 ```

-Create a function and name it to `sell`, this time, we'll be using the `modifier` we created earlier because we want only the owner of the listing to be able to call the function.
-Note the function should have one uint parameter `_Id`.
+Create a function and name it `sell`, this time, we'll be using the `modifier` we created earlier because we want only the owner of the listing to be able to call the function.
+Notice that the function also have one uint parameter `_Id`.

 Inside the function create an instance of the listing using the `_id` from the function argument as the key so that we can access the properties of the listing.
 Next, add a `require` statement to check if the value of the `forSale` property is false.

-Finally, transfer the nft from the owner to the marketplace using the `transferFrom` function and set the value of the `forSale` variable to true so that the Nft will now be available for sale.
+Finally, transfer the NFT from the owner to the marketplace using the `transferFrom` function and set the value of the `forSale` variable to true so that the NFT will now be available for sale.

-Next the `cancelSale` function.
+Next, we'll create the `cancelSale` function.

 ```solidity
 function cancel(uint _Id) external onlyNftOwner(_Id){